 However, treating children can be more challenging than adults because their care requires general anesthetic, expensive equipment and long-term follow-up care.
 This is why Seva Canada and our donors are dedicated to the expansion of pediatric eye care services around the globe.

 Seva-funded pediatric programs start with outreach into poor and remote communities.
-Once blind children are identified, the team arranges surgery at the nearest hospital offering pediatric ophthalmology.
+Once children who are blind are identified, the team arranges surgery at the nearest hospital offering pediatric ophthalmology.
 Families are given transportation, accommodation and food during this time.
 Meanwhile, parents receive counselling and a long-term follow-up program to ensure children have healthy vision for life.

 Children who have their sight restored will benefit from a lifetime of opportunities that come with good vision.
 They can play with friends, succeed in school, and pursue their dreams.